Quickstart

 The @green-stack/core package helps you bring together:

-• βœ… Next.js for optimized web-vitals, API, SEO and SSR
+• Next.js for optimized web-vitals, API routes, SEO and SSR / SSG

-Together with Typescript, React-Query, Zod and graphql.tada for a well rounded stack.
+Combined with Typescript, React-Query, Zod and graphql.tada you get a a well rounded tech stack.

 • @green-stack/navigation - Routing & fetching tools for the Next.js & Expo-Router app routers